FairwindsOps/pentagon/docs/components.md

 # Pentagon Components

 The functionality of Pentagon can be extended with components.
 Currently only two commands are accepted `add` and `get`.
 Data is passed to the compenent in `Key=Value` pairs and `-D` flag or from a datafile in yml or json format.
+For some components, environment variables may also be used.
+See documentation for the particular component.

 Global options for both `get` and `add` component commands: